julianmotyl/Technical-Test/README.md

 # Technical-Test

-This is my Practival Test for Data Engineer Position
+This is my Practical Test for Data Engineer Position

 # Requirement
 - Python 3